erikvw/django-crypto-fields/README.md

 Using a custom `Crypt` model
 ----------------------------

-To use a custom `Crypt` model, as is required is the `Crypt` model is used in data synchronization, declare it on the `AppConfig`.
+To use a custom `Crypt` model, as is required if the `Crypt` model is used in data synchronization, declare a tuple to reference the model on the `AppConfig`.
 If you have an app `myapp` then you `apps.py` might look like this:

     from django.apps import AppConfig as DjangoAppConfig
     from django_crypto_fields.apps import AppConfig as DjangoCryptoFieldsAppConfigParent